-Proactive decision support offered by the FloTrac system helps guide individualized treatment decisions for your moderate- to high-risk surgery patients, and can also be utilized perioperatively to proactively manage your patient’s physiological status in rapidly changing clinical situations in acute care settings.
+Proactive decision support offered by the FloTrac system helps guide individualized treatment decisions for your moderate- to high-risk surgery patients, and can be utilized perioperatively to proactively manage your patient’s physiological status in rapidly changing clinical situations in acute care settings.

-Advanced hemodynamic parameters
+Advanced hemodynamic parameters that update every 20 seconds

 - Stroke Volume (SV)